-All UAH personnel involved in any waste disposal process must read and have a thorough knowledge of the procedures contained within this guidance document.
-Each individual's participation is critically important in making the UAH Hazardous Waste Management Plan reliable, safe, and efficient.
+All UAH personnel involved in any waste disposal process must read and have a thorough knowledge of the procedures contained within this document.
+Each individual's participation is critically important in making the UAH HWMP reliable, safe, and efficient.

-3.0 HAZARDOUS WASTE DISPOSAL REGULATIONS
+2.0 HAZARDOUS WASTE DISPOSAL REGULATIONS

 The federal government has aggressively approached the regulation of hazardous wastes.
-In 1976, Congress passed the Resource Conservation and Recovery Act (RCRA), and four years later the Environmental Protection Agency (EPA) issued complex and stringent regulations to implement Subtitle C of RCRA.
+In 1976, Congress passed the RCRA, and four years later the EPA issued complex and stringent regulations to implement Subtitle C of RCRA.
 In 1984 the Hazardous and Solid Waste Amendments became law, substantially revising and extending the scope of RCRA.
 The federal government has established a comprehensive cradle to grave system of monitoring hazardous wastes from the point of generation through the point of disposal.
 This system is still undergoing changes, especially with regard to wastes that are classified as hazardous.
-Sanctions for noncompliance with EPA regulations are severe; they include criminal prosecution and fines of up to \$32,500.00 per occurrence per day.
+Sanctions for noncompliance with EPA regulations are severe; they include criminal prosecution and fines.